mnblanco/R4DSSolution/_build/tidy.md

 <div class="answer">

-Spreading the data frame fails because there are two rows with "age" for "Phillip Woods".
+Spreading the data frame fails because there are two rows with `age` for `Phillip Woods`.
+Add a column with an observation indicator.
-If we added another column with an indicator for the number observation it is, the code will work.

 ```r